AnaBondiguel/Project-Prioritization-Client-2/README.md

 We set up a meeting every Monday to discuss the week plan and chart regularly online if there are problems that need to be solved immediately.

-We used Trello to divid our project into several incremental steps with regular feedback from our users and the two of us.
+We used Trello to divide our project into several incremental steps with regular feedback from our users and the two of us.
 We prioritized smaller pieces of the project requirement by their importance and organised regular meetings to ensure our latest developements meet our client's expectations.
 Therefore, we can effetively respond to changing requirements.

-A Trello board was used to track miscellaneous tasks
+A Trello board was used to track miscellaneous tasks and demonstrate who is in charge in a certain task.

 ![Trello](client/public/images/Trello.png)